bombasticSlacks/Aspirant/Game/Training-Chopping-Block.md

 ### Alchemical Traps

-If your character has a [Trap Kit](Game/Example-Gear#Trap%20Kit), your payloads can be much more exotic, but the skill test becomes [Application](Core/Intelligence#Application), and they take longer to prepare.
+If your character has a [[Game/Example-Gear#Trap Kit]], your payloads can be much more exotic, but the skill test becomes [[Intelligence#Application]], and they take longer to prepare.
 They can include things like:
 Gravity destabilize: Everything in the trap area loses gravity for 1d3 rounds.
 Or gravity shifts in a direction for the same duration.
 Stasis discharge: Everything in the area is stunned for a turn.
-Magnesium Bomb: Everything in the area suffers an [Hot](Core/Injury#Hot) attack that causes a critical injury to a location and is on fire.
+Magnesium Bomb: Everything in the area suffers an [[Injury#Hot]] attack that causes a critical injury to a location and is on fire.
 Corrosive Gas: Everything in the area loses all resistance for its armour

 ### Naturalist

 _moved to holistic tools_
-You don’t need a tool kit to do [Production Work](Activities#Production%20Work), however any skill tests are at a -1.
+You don’t need a tool kit to do [[Activities#Production Work]], however any skill tests are at a -1.

 ### Recycler